yuva-raj-s/Devtern/README.md

 # TASK 2: SPAM DETECTION USING TENSORFLOW IN PYTHON
 Objective: The objective of this task is to build a Machine learning model to detect spam emails.

+# Task 3 : House Price Prediction Using Machine Learning

+Objective: The objective of this task is to build a machine learning model to predict house prices using the House Price Prediction Dataset.